PeterBooker/wpdev/README.md

 `docker-compose up -d`

+During startup WordPress will be installed if needed.
 Once running you can access WordPress at `localhost`, Mailhog at `mailhog.localhost` and PHPMyAdmin at `phpmyadmin.localhost`.
+WordPress files are persisted to `/.docker/wordpress/` and DB files to `/.docker/data/db/`.

 From this point you can start and stop the containers with: